extrel-hg/sfmlsnake/snake/READMEdev.md

 **Minor:**
 * Added tracking of won rounds in 2P mode for each session.
 I.e. the tracking resets after closing the game.
+* Press F to enable and disable fast-scrolling in Leaderboard menu.

 **Patch:**
 * Fixed bug in two player mode, that caused only player no. 1 speed to increase.
 * Swapped starting positions in the two player mode, so that they match the keyboard layout.
 * Decreased the text size in 2P mode by 33%.
+* Fixed not working scroll keys in Leaderboard menu.

 ## Versioning: